How sustainable is ...?

 Knowing the risks and opportunities, suitable strategies can be clearly identified and designed.

-If the product or concept is 100% sustainable, every level of impact is 5 which means fully coloured.
+If the product or concept is 100% sustainable, every level of impact is rated 5 and means fully coloured.

 The assessment of the current status of the product shows the product's opportunities and risk to be a sustainable consumer good.